-The Royal Armouries is the United Kingdom’s National Museum of Arms and Armour, one of the largest collections of arms and armour in the world, comprising of the UK’s National Collection of Arms and Armour, National Artillery Collection, and National Firearms Collection.
+The Royal Armouries is the United Kingdom’s National Museum of Arms and Armour, one of the largest collections of arms and armour, one of the most important museums of its type in the world. comprising the UK’s National Collection of Arms and Armour, National Artillery Collection, and National Firearms Collection.
 It is also the keeper of Tower of London history.

 As a museum we have a duty of care for all the objects in the collection, to keep them, study them and increase our knowledge of them, so that this can be passed to future generations along with the objects themselves.